 The full report examines mobile and wearable device adoption and investment trends, providing data on how many organizations have mobile devices in place, how many are in the process of implementing them, and how many are expanding their investments.
 We also look at the return on investment experience, total cost of ownership experience, and how organizations are using mobile devices.
 We conclude with recommendations on getting the most business value from mobile/wearable devices, whether for traditional applications or for doing business in new ways.

 This Research Byte is a brief overview of our report on this subject, Mobile Device and Wearables Adoption Trends and Customer Experience.
-The full report is available at no charge for Avasant clients, or it may be purchased by non-clients directly from our website (click for pricing).
+The full report is available at no charge for Avasant Research subscribers, or it may be purchased by non-subscribers directly from our website (click for pricing).